alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining Alabama Criminal Court Records

-• By sending written requests to the record custodian via US mail
+• Sending written requests to the record custodian via US mail

-• By making in-person requests to the office of the clerk of courts
+• Making in-person requests to the office of the clerk of courts

 How Do I Access Alabama Criminal Court Records Online?